Aiven-Open/klaw-docs/docs/docs/howto/schemas.rst

 Schema management
 -----------------

-Aiven's Karapace and Confluent's Schema registry are two popular products where schemas can be managed outside a kafka cluster.
+Aiven's Karapace and Confluent's Schema Registry are two highly popular products that enable the management of schemas outside of a Kafka cluster.
-For more info : `Aiven Karapace <https://karapace.io>`_  `Confluent Schema registry <https://docs.confluent.io/platform/current/schema-registry/index.html>`_
+For more infomation, see `Aiven Karapace <https://karapace.io>`_ and  `Confluent Schema registry <https://docs.confluent.io/platform/current/schema-registry/index.html>`_.

 Schema management in Klaw
 -------------------------
+Schema management in Klaw is structured around the following:

-- Klaw uses the concept of a **Team** for schema ownership and management.
-It's a topic owner team requests a schema on the topic.
+- Klaw uses the concept of a **Team** for schema ownership and management, where the topic owner team requests a schema for a specific topic
+- The team that owns the topic is responsible for making the final decision on any schema-related requests, such as approving or declining the request.
 - For any requests related to a schema, the team that owns the topic is responsible for making the final decision, such as approving or declining the request.
-- Klaw enforces TopicNameStrategy strategy, and it uses the topic name to determine the subject to be used for schema lookups.
-This strategy enforces to follow only one schema per topic.
+- Klaw enforces the ``TopicNameStrategy`` strategy to ensure only one schema is applied per topic, which uses the topic name to identify the schema subject used for schema lookups.
 - Klaw supports Aiven's Karapace and Confluent Schema registry.